openhealthcare/openhealthcare.org.uk/source/_posts/2016-11-04-show-me-the-data-vs-show-me-the-thing.md

 </div><!--//post-thumb-->

-This directory helps to point people at stories and examples of things that have used open health data - and in doing so, helps to show why that data is valuable in a way that they can grapple with and kick the tyres of themselves.
+This directory helps to point people at stories and examples of things that have used open health data - and in doing so, helps to show why that data is valuable in a way that they can grapple with and kick the tyres for themselves.

 For instance - one of the great things about the [Open Prescribing](https://openprescribing.net/) project made by our friends at [EBM Data Lab](https://ebmdatalab.net/) is that is has **buttons you can press**.